-Focus: This subprogramme focuses on research and approaches that integrates public theology, practical theology and church/Christian transformational/developmental approaches.
+Focus: Research and approaches that integrates public theology, practical theology and church/Christian transformational/developmental approaches.
 It also reflects on how the church could perform a transformational/developmental role as part of civil society in a manner that it genuinely derives from its foundations within a context of a changing world.
 It probes what it means to be church (i.e. operative ecclesiology) in South Africa, Africa and the world in view of the prevailing challenges.